Avikam03/cs136/README.md

 ### Abstract Data Types
 ADTs are data storage modules that only allow the access to the data through interface functions (ADT operations).
 The underlying data structure and implementation of an ADT are hidden from the client (which provides flexibility and security).
 The best part about them is that clients can implement them with merely an abstract idea of the structure of the data.

+### Collection ADTs
+A collection ADT is an ADT designed to store an arbirary number of items.
+Collection ADTs have well-defined operations and are useful in many applications.

 ### Arrays